A Survey on Group Fairness in Federated Learning: Challenges, Taxonomy of Solutions and Directions for Future Research: Concerns

 Privacy is a fundamental concern in FL.
 While FL inherently provides some level of data privacy by keeping data localized on clients' devices, the incorporation of group fairness methods can involve sharing more than just model updates, potentially increasing the risk of privacy breaches.
 Thus, it is important to take extra precautions to preserve privacy when implementing fairness techniques in FL.
 To address these privacy concerns, several works have introduced different mechanisms to enhance the privacy of their approaches.

 Differential Privacy (DP) \cite{dwork2006differential} is a popular technique for ensuring that the inclusion or exclusion of a single datapoint does not significantly affect the outcome of any analysis, thus preserving the privacy of individual datapoints.
-Abay et al. \cite{abay2020mitigating}, Gu et al. \cite{gu2022privacy}, and Sun et al. \cite{sun2023toward} apply DP to enhance the privacy of FL models while ensuring fairness and protecting sensitive information.
-In addition to the above methods, Chen et al. \cite{chen4601101enforcing} focus on localized forms of DP to enhance privacy in fair FL.
+Abay \textit{et al.} \cite{abay2020mitigating}, Gu \textit{et al.} \cite{gu2022privacy}, Sun \textit{et al.} \cite{sun2023toward}, and Agrawal \textit{et al.} \cite{agrawal2024no} apply DP to enhance the privacy of FL models while ensuring fairness and protecting sensitive information.
+In addition to the above methods, Chen \textit{et al.} \cite{chen4601101enforcing} focus on localized forms of DP to enhance privacy in fair FL.

 Secure Multiparty Computation (SMC) \cite{truex2019hybrid} is another technique used to enhance privacy in FL.
 SMC allows multiple parties to collaboratively compute a function over their inputs while keeping those inputs private.
-Zhang et al. \cite{zhang2020fairfl} leverage SMC to ensure that the computations involved in FL are performed securely, preserving the privacy of each client's data.
-Furthermore, Padala et al. \cite{padala2021federated}, Ezzeldin et al. \cite{ezzeldin2023fairfed}, and Pentyala et al. \cite{pentyala2022privfairfl} combine DP and SMC to achieve stronger privacy guarantees.
+Zhang \textit{et al.} \cite{zhang2020fairfl} leverage SMC to ensure that the computations involved in FL are performed securely, preserving the privacy of each client's data.
+Furthermore, Padala \textit{et al.} \cite{padala2021federated}, Ezzeldin \textit{et al.} \cite{ezzeldin2023fairfed}, and Pentyala \textit{et al.} \cite{pentyala2022privfairfl} combine DP and SMC to achieve stronger privacy guarantees.

 Overall, while FL offers inherent privacy benefits, the integration of group fairness methods requires additional privacy considerations.
 By employing techniques such as DP, SMC, or a combination of both, researchers can enhance the privacy of FL models, ensuring that fairness does not come at the cost of data confidentiality.